732m173/Multi-format_Converter/README.md

 ## Requirements & Dependencies

-To run this converter, you need the following:
+To run this converter, you need the following :

 ### 1. Python Libraries
-Install the necessary modules via pip: pip install -r requirements.txt
+Install the necessary modules via pip : pip install -r requirements.txt

 ### 2. FFmpeg.exe